 Carlos' special Painted Lady caterpillar diet made all this possible and the Insect Lore "Butterflies-By-Mail" magic began.
 The first Live Butterfly Garden Kits were wildly colored (this was the 60's, after all) and the habitat was a box with round plastic windows.

 Today, the Live Butterfly Garden includes a see-through, reusable, pop-up mesh habitat.
 But 50 million Caterpillars-by-Mail later, Carlos White's original Painted Lady caterpillar diet remains the same.
 While Carlos has now retired, Insect Lore USA continues to operate from Shafter, California.
-Our sister company, Insect Lore Europe, is located in picturesque Cornwall, England.
+Insect Lore Europe, is located in picturesque Cornwall, England.
 Painted Lady caterpillars travel from Cornwall to destinations throughout the United Kingdom and the European Union.

 Insect Lore now specialises in many innovative educational products for young learners and our signature Live Butterfly Kits have brought science to life in countless classrooms over the years.
 Our goal is to give children a friendly, hands-on introduction to insect metamorphosis, entomology and life-cycle learning.
 While our main focus still lies with our butterfly-related kits and educational material, we have expanded our product line to include ladybird, ant, stick insect and silkworm kits, as well as bug catchers, keepers, viewers and other exciting items for insect lovers.